-The Maui pipeline failure in October 2011 was the first substantial test of the CCM Regulations, although they have been triggered briefly on two other occasions.
-The regulations have generally proved to be effective, and improvements highlighted by the contingency events have been implemented, including through amendments to the CCM Regulations223 that took effect on 1 March 2014.
+The Maui pipeline failure in October 2011 was the first substantial test of the CCM Regulations, although they have been triggered briefly on four other occasions.
+The regulations have generally proved to be effective, and improvements highlighted by the contingency events have been implemented, including through amendments to the CCM Regulations239 that took effect on 1 March 2014.
 Major changes included:

-- clarifying and tightening criteria for eligibility for an Essential Services designation. - a new, highest priority Critical Care designation. - a new Electricity supply designation. - adjusting and broadening the criteria for Critical Processing designations. - Gas Industry Co takes responsibility from retailers for processing and determining special designation applications. - expanding communications responsibilities of affected asset owners and the CCO to publicly provide information.
+- clarifying and tightening criteria for eligibility for an Essential Services designation. - a new, highest priority Critical Care designation. - a new Electricity Supply designation. - adjusting and broadening the criteria for Critical Processing designations. - Gas Industry Co taking responsibility from retailers for processing and determining special designation applications. - Expanded public communications responsibilities for affected asset owners and the CCO.

 Government policy objectives for gas transmission are focused primarily on access, efficiency, pricing, investment, and security of supply.
 Until recently, the existing transmission arrangements largely fulfilled these objectives.
-However, industry events and market changes have prompted a review of many aspects of the current arrangements to ensure their ongoing effectiveness and relevance.
+However, industry events and market changes have recently prompted a review of some aspects of current arrangements to ensure their ongoing effectiveness and relevance.